Expat Guide for Finding Home in Delhi

 Most people looking for a home in Delhi either contact agents or go directly through landlords.
 Agents usually charge a fee equivalent to one month’s rent of the selected apartment for their services.
-The best way to find a place in Delhi is through word of mouth, so ask around before contacting agents or checking out classifieds.
+The best way for finding a home in Delhi is through word of mouth, so ask around before contacting agents or checking out classifieds.

 Classified Advertisements in Newspapers